The IB Scores Needed for the Top Universities in the World

 New York University typically awards eight hours of course credits for each HL subject in which you’ve scored at least a six.

-The state university system (UC Berkeley, SUNY, etc.) is even more generous when it comes to the IB.
+The state university system (UC Berkeley, UCLA, etc.) is even more generous when it comes to the IB.
 As a policy, DP recipients will earn a minimum of 30 credit hours and up to 45 credit hours of advanced credit.

 Strong IB performance can also benefit you when it comes to university scholarship and financial aid assessments.

-To be perfectly honest with you, the IB ain’t easy.
+the IB ain’t easy.

 The Diploma Program can be up to double the coursework of your school’s standard curriculum and requires a lot of independent study and self-discipline.
 You need to perform well in all subject fields – not just the arts, humanities, or sciences – everything, including two languages!